Toddler Night Weaning: How Do I Stop the Constant Night Wakings?

 When you do the Sleep Lady Shuffle you’ll stay with your child, offering physical and verbal reassurance until they’re asleep.
 Every few nights, you move a few feet farther away from your child, thus intervening less and less in their falling asleep.
-You may already know a little bit about my method, but you can certainly read more about it in my book and on my blog.
+You may already know a little bit about this method, but you can certainly read more about it in the book and on the blog.

 For instance, your plan may be to keep one feeding or it may be to wean all of the night feedings — with the support of your doctor.
 You want to make that decision to create your sleep plan before you actually start to sleep coach.

 Have a goal to reduce or eliminate night feedings for your baby?

 Gentle Sleep Solutions can help with a gentle, step-by-step guide to get your baby sleeping again.Get More Info